 A gaming IPad app for middle schoolers to learn about NASA Jet Propulsory Laboratory missions through STEM-related activities.

-iOS - Research - Wireframes - User Interface - User Testing - Prototyping
+iOS - Research - Wireframes - User Interface - Usability Testing - Prototyping

 Houston, we have a problem.
 NASA and Adobe gave us a mission to help kids aged 11 to 13 learn more about space exploration by teaching about a single or multiple NASA JPL missions.
 One main constraint: it should be an engaging tablet app.

 Take a peek at the kickoff session below.
 (Yes, it was as exciting as it looks!)

 To start off, we needed to understand how to keep kids this age interested.
 And our first assumption was that they would rather spend their free time having fun instead of studying or learning complex concepts.